HiIamJeff67/notezy-backend/shared/graphql/README.md

 - Note:
   - This folder will be built to submodule one day.
   - The schemas(`*.graphql` files) are the same in all the environments, and should be maintain or synchronize them periodically, but the yaml file to generate the adapted codes are different, for example: the backend use `gqlgen.yml` to generate codes, and the web frontend use `codegen.yml` otherwise.
-  - This submodule MUST be a private property of Notezy, this means don't release this submodule and don't make it public in github repository. (may ensure this in the future)
+  - This submodule MUST be a private property of Notezy, this means don't release this submodule and don't make it public in github.
-  - The scalars are usually built and used in backend, so we don't place it in the shared submodule